Tafsirchy/Habit-Tracker-ClientSide/README.md

 ---

 ## 📌 Project Overview
-Habit Tracker allows users to manage their daily routines efficiently by providing habit tracking, progress monitoring, and reminder features.
-The application focuses on simplicity, performance, and user engagement to help users stay consistent with their goals.
+Habit Tracker is a full-stack web application that helps users build and maintain daily habits effectively.
+Users can create, update, delete, and mark habits as completed or uncompleted.
+The application provides habit history and visual statistics to track progress over time.
+Users can also set reminders to stay consistent with their routines.
+Built using the MERN stack, the app focuses on performance, scalability, and a clean user experience.

 ---